auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_07.md

 ### Problem #4: Reverse

 Read a list of five numbers and store them in an array.
 Print the array to the screen.
 Next, reverse the order of the elements in the array in memory.
 Perform the reversal in place without creating a new array.
 Print the modified array to the screen again.
 Use an `int` array called `data` for this task.
+Create functions such as `void print_data(...)` and `void reverse_data(...)` to structure your code efficiently.
+Determine the appropriate parameters and their types for these functions.

 #### Sample Input and Output